- Current students

 - Textiles, material technologies, building construction and environmentally sustainable design are key areas of study in this industry-focused programme.

-- Students are given opportunities to work within teams on collaborative, 'real-life projects' where they can interact and work alongside architects and business clients.
+- Students are given opportunities to work within teams on collaborative, 'real-world projects' where they can interact and work alongside architects and business clients.
 These will stretch and develop your conceptual abilities.

 If invited to an interview you will be asked to present a portfolio of work that best demonstrates your design skills and abilities.